mstueben/pg-tools/pg-dsl/README.md

 Each specification begins with a name; this name is defined within quotation marks so that you can use as many white spaces as you wish.
 After the name, the actual specification follows once again in curly brackets.
 You can define specifications either in linear temporal logic (LTL) or computation tree logic (CTL).
 You can of course add arbitrarily many specifications after each other.

-### The main file - error graphs
+### The main file - fault graphs

 We now want to be able to check what happens when parts of the system don't work as expected.
 This way, we can guarantee the whole system is still operable when single parts fail.
-We do this using error graphs.
-As they always have the same strucure, there's no need for you to define them as real graphs in separate files; you can instead define them directly in the main file within the `errors` block.
+We do this using fault graphs.
+As they always have the same structure, there's no need for you to define them as real graphs in separate files; you can instead define them directly in the main file within the `faults` block.

 ```
 model Robot {
-    errors {
+    faults {
-        persistent PersistentError
+        persistent PersistentFault
-        transient TransientError
+        transient TransientFault
     }
 }
 ```

-As you see, defining an error graph is as simple as deciding between `persistent` and `transient` errors and given the graph a name.
-In the background, a persistent error looks like this
+As you see, defining a fault graph is as simple as deciding between `persistent` and `transient` faults and given the graph a name.
+In the background, a persistent fault looks like this

 ```
-graph PersistentError {
+graph PersistentFault {
     states { No, Yes }

     init: No {}